redhat-cop/cloud.aws_ops/extensions/patterns/configure_ec2/README.md

 This pattern is designed to help get an EC2 instance up and running.

+To enable SSH access to the EC2 instance from your local machine, you need to do 2 things:

+1. **Provide a Key Name**: Enter a key name in the **key_name** parameter in the survey.
+A new key will be created (or an existing key with the specified namewill be used) and associated with the EC2 instance.
+Be sure to save the private key value provided at the end of the job run, as you'll need it for future access to the instance.

+2. **Add a Security Group Rule for SSH Access**: Configure a security group rule to allow inbound SSH traffic from your local machine's IP address.
+Provide this rule in the **sg_rules** parameter in the survey.

 ## What This Pattern Covers

 ### Projects